roth-hex-lab/roth-hex-lab.github.io/content/_index.md

           - page
       text: |
         ---
+        ### Student
+        We are currently not looking for student lab assistants.
+Please check back later or reach out to us.
+        ---
         ### PhD / Postdoc
         If you have a strong research / study background in the areas of XR, HCI, Computer Vision, Medical Engineering, or Robotics, drop us a mail and we'll get back to you.
         Interested applicants should submit: